Iyad87/SpringMVCWeather/README.md

 * Spring code based setup (not XML)
 * Fix the separation of tests/src code (src/main/java, test/java) (and resources)
-* Error handling - Need to add in a custom exception handler
+* Error handling - Probably should add a custom exception handler in UI
 * Push to Heroku - Need to install this in the cloud on Heroku at some point too.
+I may switch this over to Spring boot at this point

 ## Getting Help